JanLauGe/janlauge.github.io/_posts/2018-04-06-airdrop-delivery.md

              destination_xy=destination)
 ```

 ### Visualising the Results
-So we had a predicted optimal route now.
+We have a predicted optimal route now.
 That's great, but it would be even
 better to visualise these results in a way that allows us to develop some
 intuition about how our solution is doing and where we could improve it further.
 I thought that an animation of the time slices with the paths generated would